DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/BreakingTheNews.md

 # BreakingTheNews
 ## Setting Temporary Parsing Variables
 ## Checking For Existing Mirror File
+## Checking For Existing Parsed File
 ## Checking For Github Mirror File
-## Checking For Existing Parsed File
 ## Checking If Multiple Sources
 ## The Source In The File To Download Is
 ## Checking For HTTPS
+## Determining Host Availability
 ## Pinging Source To Check Host Availability
+## Checking If List Updated Online
+## Checking File Header
 ## Checking For Existing Parsed File
-## Checking File Header
 ## Checking If Multiple Sources
 ## The Source In The File To Download Is
 ## Checking For HTTPS